 Do you have the right gear for the conditions?

 If you don’t have the gear for cold rides, do yourself a favor and ride inside.
 You’ll be more effective on the bike, more comfortable, and you won’t get yourself in trouble with either hypothermia or frostbite.
 If you’re going to ride outdoors, invest in high-quality gear.
 It’s expensive, but you only wear it for a portion of the year so it lasts for several seasons at least and it makes winter training much easier.

 What’s your goal for the day?

-If you’re goal is to go out for a moderate-intensity endurance ride, then going out on a cold day can be great.
+If your goal is to go out for a moderate-intensity endurance ride, then going out on a cold day can be great.
 You might not have as much “spring in your step” as you might on a warmer day, but you’ll stay warm and you don’t have to worry about the power or pace very much.
 If you have a very specific interval workout planned, I often recommend doing it indoors when it’s bitterly cold outside.
 The results are typically better.
-Now, if you’re racing cyclocross or preparing for an even that’s going to be cold, then you have to get out there an do race-pace efforts in the cold.
+Now, if you’re racing cyclocross or preparing for an even that’s going to be cold, then you have to get out there and do race-pace efforts in the cold.
 But if you’re going to be racing in the summer, you’re better off completing higher-quality intervals indoors compared to mediocre ones outside on a 25-degree afternoon.